helidon-io/helidon/docs/se/config/extensions.md

 ## ConfigParser SPI

 The parsing step converts config data in some format into the corresponding in-memory representation of config `ObjectNode`s.
 The config system can already parse several data formats (for example Java `Properties`, YAML, and HOCON).
-Implement the [`ConfigParser`](/apidocs/io.helidon.config/io/helidon/config/spi/ConfigParser.html) SPI to allow the config system to handle additional formats.
+Implement the [`ConfigParser`][configparser] SPI to allow the config system to handle additional formats.

 ![spi ConfigParser](../../images/config/spi-ConfigParser.png)